Creatiwity/witycms-doc/users.md

 ## Add a user

-Click on the green button “**Add a user**”, on the top right of the back-office to create a new user.
+Click on the “**Add a user**” button,to create a new user.
 However, by default the inscription are free for any person who come to visit your website.

 ![](user-02.png)